beaufortaml/company-ownership-example/README.md

 Don't spend hours on this.
 It is voluntary.
 If you don't feel comfortable that you can finish the assignment in a reasonably short amount of time, don't worry.
+We still want to talk to you.

+Read this file before doing anything.

 ## The application